'Lay' Versus 'Lie'

 The cat has lain in the mud for hours.

-The past participle of lay is laid, so
+The past participle of "lay" is also "laid."

 I have laid the TPS report on your desk.

 Mary has forcefully laid her ring on the table.

 Don't feel bad if you can't remember these right away.
 Practice will help, and truthfully, I still have to look them up every time I use them.
 It's just important to know what you know, and what you don't know, and to go to the trouble to look it up and get it right because these are hard-and-fast rules.